Mihai Olos: Visiting the 1968 Venice Biennial

-Bucarelli showed the connection between " homo lundens" and "homo faber" in Pino Pascali's personality and underlined the artist's ironic titles illustrating his love of puns.
+Bucarelli showed the connection between "homo lundens" and "homo faber" in Pino Pascali's personality and underlined the artist's ironic titles illustrating his love of puns.
 She considered him to represent the new artists protesting against the consumerism of the society and the commodification of art.
 The tragic death of Pino Pascali in a motorcycle accident at the beginning of September attracted even more attention to his work and he became the Biennial's laureate.
 Touched by Pascali's tragic death, Mihai Olos will include in the catalog of his show in Rome the mirror image of his poem written in homage to the Italian artist.

 The 1968 Venice Biennale is remembered also due to the students' protests and the organizers involving a great number of policeman and agents to keep order, that led to other protests, refusals to open certain shows, closing individual shows (Gastone Novelli, Achille Perilli or Nicolas Scöffer) or national pavilions (e.g. the Swedish) or individual gestures of protest like turning the face of the paintings towards the wall and showing the back of the painted canvases.

-Romania's commissar had been Ion Frunzetti and the artists on show: Virgil Almăşanu (b.
+Romania's commissar had been Ion Frunzetti and the artists on show: Virgil Almășanu (b.
 1926) with 32 oil paintings, Octav Grigorescu (born 1933) with 36 drawings, tempera and water color paintings, and sculptor Ovidiu Maitec (born 1925) with 11 wooden sculptures and a bronze, each of the artists with two black and white photos in the show's catalog.
-If Almăşanu's abstract paintings were nothing new to the Mihai Olos.
+If Almășanu's abstract paintings were nothing new to the Mihai Olos.
 But Ovidiu Maitec's use of wood for his sculptures must have made Olos think of this successfully relating to rural architecture in Romania.
-Maitec's heavy winged "Bird" intentionally different from Brâncuşi's birds resembled the massive hinges of a double gate, or to a magnified wooden hinge held together by a wooden nail.
+Maitec's heavy winged "Bird" intentionally different from Brâncuși's birds resembled the massive hinges of a double gate, or to a magnified wooden hinge held together by a wooden nail.
 Maitec's use of wood most probably gave Olos the idea to make himself some wooden sculptures there in Rome, though smaller in dimension, for his show at Felluca Gallery.